 - Any green salad works, but the fresher the better!

-How do you make the balsamic vinaigrette?
+How to make balsamic vinaigrette

 I’m not a big fan of complicated salad dressings.
-It might have something to do with the fact that I lived in Greece for many years, where a large drizzle of excellent quality olive oil suffices…
+It might have something to do with the fact that I lived in Greece for many years, where a large drizzle of excellent quality extra virgin olive oil suffices…

 But I DO think it’s worth taking a couple of minutes to make a honey balsamic vinaigrette for your delicious pumpkin, feta and chorizo salad!